Return to Page A A A A M L XL

 GCSE Design Technology

 Assessment for the subject listed above consists of 50% NEA (non – examined assessment).
 This involves the production of one project over 40 hours for both subjects.
-This is started in the July of Year 10 and continues until March of the following year in Year 11.
+This begins in the July of Year 10 and continues until March of the following year in Year 11.
 The assessment criterion follows the process of analysis of a task, development of ideas, making, testing and evaluation.

 A 2 hour exam worth 50% will be taken at the end of the course.
 Part of the Design Technology exam (15%) will be based on a context students will be notified about before the exam and part on the work which will have been covered throughout the year (25%).

-BTEC Tech Award in Engineering
+WJEC Tech Award in Engineering

 Breakdown of Topics